 Change requests to the architecture may be submitted by various statewide and regional stakeholders.
-Stakeholders should inform their District TSM&O Program Engineer and CO TSM&O Program of a change in the status of any ITS-related project (including new projects with an ITS component).
+Stakeholders should inform their District TSM&O Program Engineer and the District TSM&O Program Engineer will notify CO TSM&O Program of a change in the status of any ITS-related project (including new projects with an ITS component).
 To properly maintain the architecture, the District TSM&O Program Engineer and CO TSM&O Program must be informed not only when projects are planned, but also when projects are completed or when changes are made during design or construction that impact the architecture.
 The change requests should be submitted using the ITS Architecture Change Request Form (FDOT Form 750-040-04) and include supporting documentation.